StarryNimbus/BatteryIndicator/README.md

 5. OnUpdateBatteryLevel triggers a batteryLevelChanged signal callback.
 6. From there, the model updates its batteryLevel internally and emits a batteryLevelChanged signal.
 7. The QML UI binds to batteryLevel and updates itself automatically whenever the batteryLevelChanged is emitted.

+Optionally, the user can use the button group to toggle the battery drain speed.
+- Slow = 1% drain
+- Medium = 5% drain
+- Fast = 10% drain

 ## Videos
 <video width="640" height="480" controls>